jogusrikanth-code/Airflow_POC/kubernetes/README.md

 This directory contains modern Kubernetes manifests for deploying Apache Airflow 2.9.3 on Kubernetes.

+For a big-picture overview of how components fit together, see `docs/ARCHITECTURE.md`.

 ## Files Overview

 - `postgres.yaml` - PostgreSQL database deployment with PersistentVolume